Boostcom/bl-api-v3/source/includes/12_members.md

 It is intended for partial updates:
 * not given properties are neither deleted nor overwritten,
-* not given consents won't be changed in any way.
+* not given attributes (like consents) won't be changed in any way.

-If deleting properties attribute is intended, it's value should be sent as `null`.
+If deleting properties is intended, their value should be sent as `null`.

-This endpoint may return validation errors (`422`) because of current member data invalidity as loyalty club schema may get changed over time and make existing users invalid.
+This endpoint may return validation errors (`422`) even for current member properties.
+That's because loyalty club schema may get changed over time which results in invalidating existing users.

+To bypass such validation errors, you may provide `validate_partially: true` param which will validate and update only attributes that were provided in payload.

 ### URL Parameters